betterAndTogether/WHPG/README.md

-# Source code of IncreProtoNet Model for Incremental Few-shot Relation Classification
+# Source code and Dataset of Procedural Graph Construction
 Inplementation of Our paper "Constructing Procedural Graphs with Multiple Dependency Relations: A New Dataset and Baseline" in ACL 2023

 ## Requirements